Thursday, August 21, 2014

 And then, obligatory greens of kailan with garlic.
 Which was decently done if mundane in appearances.
 Presentation is not exactly a forte here.

 Then came the butter sotong.
 I'm pretty sure these were cuttlefish and not squid.
 As aware of the fact that there are different renditions of butter sotongs around, these didn't quite fit into my imagery of any of them.
 These tasted like they had a light curry batter with sugar.
-Quite good until you've had enough for the batter to let them get to you as the grease builds up.
+Quite good until you've had enough of the batter to let them get to you as the grease builds up.

 We dug their scallop fried rice.
 Well, just the rice.
-It was one of the really boring looking fried rice which had left impressions crestfallen upon arrival, but it tasted pretty good.
+It was one of the boring looking fried rice which had left impressions crestfallen upon arrival, but it tasted pretty good.
 Wok hei present if you like that and not excessively greasy.
 The scallops were unfortunately not so good.
 Flavours of the shellfish was muted and the texture conveyed their quality.

 No comments: